Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/api/create-a-redeem-order.md

 ### Create a Redeem Order

 Create a redeem order to attempt to remove points from a loyalty program member's account.
-An redeem order first requires a successful [member validation](#member-validations) that has not been used previously with another transaction.
+A redeem order first requires a successful [member validation](#member-validations) that is not linked to another order.

+To create a new redeem order, POST to `/lps/<lp-id>/redeem/` a link to the member validation and the amount to debit from the member's account.
+A pic can also be included in the request but is not required.
+Additional fields can be included in the data object.
+Requests must be signed with your app's credentials.

+In sandbox mode, the LCP never communicates with the loyalty program.
+All operations are simulated.
+The LCP simulates different success and failure responses depending on the parameters sent when creating an order.

+Redeem orders can happen in real-time or in batch mode depending on the loyalty program.
+For real-time redeem orders, the debit will be immediately executed by the loyalty program and the order's status will be one of "complete", "debitFailure", or "debitError".
+For batch mode, the debit will be queued with other transactions and sent to the loyalty program in a batch job typically once a day.
+Batch orders will initially have a status of "statusPending".
+Once the loyalty program responds, the order's status will automatically be updated accordingly.

 #### Parameters